DataDog/dd-trace-py/docs/contributing.rst

 integration as a starting point.

-The key focus of an integration is to provide concise, insightful information about the library or framework that'll be useful for developers to monitor their application as a whole.
-The goal isn't to monitor the library itself per se, but to monitor how the application is using and interacting with the library.
-So we care less about the nitty-gritty underlying implementation details of the library and more so about the public API in which developers interact with and know about.
+The key focus of an integration is to provide concise, insightful information about the library or framework that'll be useful for developers to monitor their application.

 There are a number of things to keep in mind while writing an integration: